linstantnoodles/sublime-text-cheatsheet/README.md

 **Goal:** a single file that represents all of sublimes features that is OS agnostic and digestable for beginners and advanced users alike.

+This sheet serves also exists to succeed in serving two main purposes through its content:

+* As an effective reference
+* As an effective learning / mastery tool

 ## Tasks

 ### Establishing structure

 I think this is the piece that a lot of cheatsheets can improve on.
 A cheatsheet is useless if the information is organized in such a way that commands are difficult to find.
 When you're programming, you don't want to expend more mental effort than is appropriate just to find a shortcut key.
 This is hard to get right but it's the most important thing to get right.

 - [ ] create content structure. no shortcut info here yet.
+(IN PROGRESS).
+See the file `shortcuts.osx.md` for progress.
 - [ ] format it to make it somewhat presentable :)

 ### Adding shortcuts